NERVsystems/osmmcp/README.md

 ## Composable Tool Design

-Our MCP tools are designed as strictly composable primitives, enabling novel workflows that might not have been foreseen during development:
+Many of our MCP tools are designed as composable primitives, enabling novel workflows that might not have been foreseen during development.
+Composit tools exist to efficiencly perform common complex operations.

 ### Composition Principles